-The Derry River rises north of Tinahely and flows through Shillelagh before entering the Slaney at Killdavin.
+The Derry River rises north of Tinahely and flows through Shillelagh before entering the Slaney at Kildavin.
 It is primarily regarded as a spawning river for the Slaney.
 The Derry River holds small brown trout averaging 6 ounces.
 The river is very overgrown and is rarely fished except by a few local anglers.

 The Derreen River

 The Derreen River rises north of Hacketstown in Co.Carlow and flows southwest to meet the Slaney below Tullow.
-The river holds occasional salmon in the spring. upstream is better known as a trout river, the average size of the trout is around 0.5lbs and it can produce a very occasional fish to 3lbs.
+The river holds occasional salmon in the spring.
+Upstream is better known as a trout river, the average size of the trout is around 0.5lbs and it can produce a very occasional fish to 3lbs.
 The best of the fishing is from March to June.

 Fly Fishing in Aughrim